How to Use the Pareto Principle in Your Personal and Professional Life

 Drawing on what we’ve just said and still using the Pareto principle, you’ll need to re-prioritize your tasks based on the level of effort involved.

-First, you should identify the tasks you need to achieve today or this week and attribute them a score based on the level of effort they require (1 being the least amount of work or effort and ten the highest level of work or effort).
+You should identify the tasks you need to achieve today or this week and attribute them a score based on the level of effort they require (1 being the least amount of work or effort and ten the highest level of work or effort).

-Then, you should list the benefits and positive outcomes associated with each of these tasks.
+List the benefits and positive outcomes associated with each of these tasks.
 Score your list of positive outcomes (1 being the lowest positive impact and ten the highest positive outcome).